CUB: Benchmarking Context Utilisation Techniques for Language Models: Context Utilisation Manipulation Techniques

-We benchmark a total of seven different CMTs on \textsc{CUB}, all of which are state-of-the-art representatives from the main categories of CMTs.
-Table \ref{tab:cmts_summary} summarises the key characteristics of the CMTs, including their main objective, intervention level, and cost in terms of tuning and inference.
-As a baseline, we also evaluate regular LMs on the same input, with no CMT applied (\texttt{Regular}).
+We benchmark a comprehensive set of seven state-of-the-art CMTs on \textsc{CUB}, strategically selected to represent all major categories of CMTs and provide unprecedented coverage of the CMT landscape.
+Table \ref{tab:cmts_summary} provides a detailed overview of the key characteristics of each CMT, including their primary objectives, intervention levels, and computational costs for both tuning and inference.
+All CMTs that are benchmarked have been developed for singleton standard-length context settings.
+We adaptively select the appropriate set of LMs for each CMT based on compatibility.
+As a baseline for comparison, we also evaluate regular LMs on identical inputs with no CMT applied (\texttt{Regular}), enabling direct assessment of CMT effectiveness.

 \paragraph{Fine-tuning}